Kalpaki, Ioannina

 Kalpaki (Καλπάκι) is a former municipality in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it has been part of the municipality Pogoni, of which it is a municipal unit.
 It is situated about 30 km northwest of Ioannina, and southwest of Konitsa.
 The municipal unit has an area of 116.756 km^{2}, and the community 13.189 km^{2}.
-The Greek National Road 20 connects Kalpaki with Ioannina and Konitsa.
-The GR-22 connects Kalpaki with Kakavia, the border crossing into southern Albania.
+The EO20 road connects Kalpaki with Ioannina and Konitsa.
+The EO22 connects Kalpaki with Kakavia, the border crossing into southern Albania.

 Subdivisions

 The municipal unit Kalpaki is subdivided into the following communities (constituent villages in brackets):